Tractable Uncertainty for Structure Learning: Tractable Representations for Bayesian Structure Learning

-We first discuss two of the most common types of inference queries in SPNs, namely marginal and conditional inference.
-As before, let $c_i, c'_i$ be conjunctions over the individual $G_i$.
+\paragraph{Marginal and conditional inference} Let $c_i, c'_i$ be conjunctions over the graph column $G_i$.
 Then the \textit{marginal inference} problem is to compute $q_{\spnweight}(\bigwedge_{i=1}^{d} c_i)$.
-This can be interpreted as estimating the probability of any arbitrary combination of edges (direct causal relations) simultaneoulsy being present.
-While such a probability can be approximated by sample-based representations, the precision of such estimates becomes problematic when the probability of the event $\bigwedge_{i=1}^{d} c_i$ is very small.
-This problem is even more apparent when we consider \textit{conditional inference}, which requires the computation of $q_{\spnweight}(\bigwedge_{i=1}^{d} c_i| \bigwedge_{i=1}^{d} c'_i)$.
-Here, if $\bigwedge_{i=1}^{d} g_i$ is a rare event, then there may be very few samples left to estimate the prevalence of the event $\bigwedge_{i=1}^{d} f_i$.
-Fortunately, both marginal and conditional inference queries can be computed exactly for a complete and decomposable SPN in linear time in the size of the circuit \citep{Poon11Spn}.
+This can be interpreted as the probability of any arbitrary combination of edges (direct causal relations) simultaneously being present.
+It is well known that marginal/conditional inference queries can be computed exactly for a complete and decomposable SPN in linear time in the size of the circuit \citep{Poon11Spn}.
 Since marginal inference for the individual leaves requires just a constant-time lookup, the overall complexity is $O(M)$.

 \paragraph{MPE inference} MPE inference is the problem of finding the most likely instantiation of the variables, given some evidence.
 More precisely, we wish to compute $\max_{G} q_{\spnweight}(G|\bigwedge_{i=1}^{d} c_i)$, which allows us to, for instance, find the most likely extension of a partially specified DAG.
 This is tractable (in linear-time) provided that the SPN is \textit{deterministic} \citep{Choi17Determinism}.
 As MPE inference on the individual leaves requires just a constant-time lookup, the overall complexity is once again $O(M)$.